jSherz/things-you-should-learn-in-terraform/exercises/06_set-variables-based-on-the-current-workspace/README.md

 ## Second approach - variable files

 You may instead prefer to have separate files, one per workspace/environment.
-You'll see we have two files in this project with a `tfvars` extension `staging.tfvars` and `production.tfvars`.
+You'll see we have two files in this project with a `tfvars` extension:
+`staging.tfvars` and `production.tfvars`.
 We can adapt our usage of Terraform commands to include one of those.
 For example a plan: